Heathrow taxi pricing · honest guide

 How much should a Heathrow taxi cost?

-A fair Heathrow taxi fare to Oxford is £90 fixed; Birmingham £210; Cardiff £245; Reading £80; Milton Keynes £120.
-Anyone quoting much less on these long-distance routes has fees coming on the confirmation email.
+A fair Heathrow taxi fare to Oxford is £80 fixed; Birmingham £160; Cardiff £195; Reading £80; Milton Keynes £80.
+Anyone quoting much more for the same drive time has fees coming on the confirmation email.
 This page explains what's in a real fare and what isn't.

-Reference fares — Kings, fixed, all-in (from T5 off-peak)
+Reference fares — Kings, fixed, all-in, any time of day (T5)

 All fares fixed at booking.
 Heathrow drop-off, motorway tolls and ULEZ all included.
 All 80+ routes →